phonowell/genshin-impact-script/doc/en/feature.md

 # Features

-- Auto fishing
+- Auto fishing and pick-up

-- Auto pickup

-- Combat assist with multiple features such as skill countdown and one-key combat macro
+- Combat assistance with features such as skill cooldowns, one-click combat macros, and more

 - Key recording and replay

-- Other functions such as quick skipping of plot and background mute
+- Other features such as quick dialogue skipping, background muting, and more